-Program model: Circuit-wide drug court, expansion and enhancement
+Start date: September 2013; First enrollment September 2013 Program model: Circuit-wide drug court, expansion and enhancement

 Need for ARI in Second Judicial Circuit: Minimal services and treatment opportunities are available to adult offenders in the Second Judicial Circuit justice system.
 Specialty probation units are lacking, and TASC probation is limited.
 Adult Drug Court is the only problem-solving court available, but it only covers 60% of the rural 12-county circuit.
 Both criminal justice and general services are limited and inaccessible due to the rural and vast geographical area, budget cuts, staff reductions and long waitlists.
-A lack of consistent and timely data access across the current seven drug courts in the circuit impedes efficient and effective service delivery.
-The Second Judicial Circuit ARI program will support the establishment of Adult Drug Courts in the remaining five counties in the circuit.
+A previous lack of consistent and timely data access across all drug courts in the circuit impedes efficient and effective service delivery.
+The Second Judicial Circuit ARI program supports the establishment and implementation of adult drug courts in all 12 counties in the circuit.
 Resources will secure substance abuse treatment in the rural areas and provide supportive services to offender success.

-Evidence-based/promising practices in use: LSI-R assessment, Texas Christian University (TCU) assessment, motivational interviewing, drug court, mental health court (planning stages)
+Evidence-based/promising practices in use: Level of Service Inventory-Revised (LSI-R) assessment, Texas Christian University (TCU) assessment, motivational interviewing, drug court.